neoforged/websites/README.md

 ## Development

-Download or install [Hugo v0.118.2](https://github.com/gohugoio/hugo/releases/tag/v0.118.2).
+Download or install [Hugo](https://github.com/gohugoio/hugo/releases/latest).
 (The executable is self-contained.)

 To build the website, run `hugo`.
 The site files will be found in the `public` directory.